coloria-dev/color-data/munsell/README.md

 From

 Final Report of the O.S.A.
-Subcommittee on the Spacing of the Munsell Colors, SIDNEY M. NEWHALL, Bausch & Lomb Optical Company, Rochester, New York, DOROTHY NICKERSON, United States Department of Agriculture, Washington, D. C., AND DEANE B.
-JUDD, National Bureau of Standards, Washington, D. C., JOURNAL OF THE OPTICAL SOCIETY OF AMERICA
+Subcommittee on the Spacing of the Munsell Colors, SIDNEY M. NEWHALL, DOROTHY NICKERSON, DEANE B. JUDD, JOURNAL OF THE OPTICAL SOCIETY OF AMERICA,
-VOLUME 33, NUMBER 7 JULY, 1943.
+VOLUME 33, NUMBER 7, JULY, 1943.

 TABLE II.
 I.C.I.
 (Y) equivalents (in percent relative to MgO) of the recommended Munsell value scale (V) from 0/ to 10/.